 I am a theoretical linguist currently working as a “Hundred Talents Program” researcher at Zhejiang University (Hangzhou, China).
-Before taking up my current position (May 2020) I studied at University of Cambridge (Gonville & Caius College), where I received my PhD degree in Linguistics (Oct 2019).
-Before Cambridge I had studied at Beijing Foreign Studies University (majoring in Hungarian).
-I am curious about all aspects of language and particularly fascinated by its syntactic module.
-I mainly work within the theoretical framework of Noam Chomsky (i.e., transformational generative grammar) but am open-minded about other frameworks too.
+Before taking up my current position (May 2020), I studied at the University of Cambridge (Gonville & Caius College), from where I received my PhD degree in Linguistics (Oct.
+2019).
+Before Cambridge, I had studied at Beijing Foreign Studies University (majoring in Hungarian).
+I am curious about all aspects of human language and am particularly fascinated by its syntactic module.
+I mainly work within the theoretical framework of Noam Chomsky's transformational generative grammar but am open-minded about other frameworks too.
 I enjoy learning new perspectives and am always happy to observe how different theories converge.
 I also actively explore interdisciplinary directions in my research and endeavor to seek common ground across paradigms.

-Beyond Chinese, I am interested in detailed crosslinguistic comparison.
-Languages I have looked into include Hungarian, German, Japanese, Korean, etc. Below are some specific topics that I have investigated:
+Beyond Chinese, I am interested in detailed crosslinguistic comparison in general.
+Languages I have previously worked on include English, German, Hungarian, Japanese, etc. Below are some specific phenomena I have investigated:

 - Aspects and event structure